Stay in Touch Get pupdates from the pack.

 According to Mar Vista Animal Medical Center, every summer, at least one of their patients dies from flea anemia.* What is even more concerning is when you see a pet scratching from fleas, it’s because they’re likely allergic from flea bites.
 Cats and dogs usually do not itch their inhabited fleas, which is how they can go unnoticed.

 After a ton of research, the solution seems clear – opting in for long-term flea & tick medication for your furry companion.
 This should be as important as humans taking their daily vitamins.

 Multiple pet households may need to consider the economics of many pets needing flea & tick medication.
 Luckily, there are a ton of options for preventative parasite medications on the market today that’s best for your pet and budget.

-To make sure your pet gets the medical attention they deserve, be sure to check out Spot's coverage.
+To make sure your pet gets the medical attention they deserve, be sure to check out Spot’s dog insurance and cat insurance information.
 We are here to ease your pet and help with those veterinarian bills.

 Here at Spot Pet Insurance, we do our best to provide helpful pet info.
 We care deeply about your pet’s health and want to be with you every step of the way.
 For other helpful info about pets, check out our Spot Pet Insurance webpage!
 Here we provide you with educational materials that can help you with toys, safety, care tips for your dogs and care tips for your cats.
 We also offer personalized pet insurance plan options such as dog insurance and cat insurance to help keep your pet protected in case of unexpected accidents and illnesses.